 - Played with in regards to the Q Continum; Q, for instance, is every single trickster figure in every single mythology and religion on Earth (or so he says; Q lies so often that you can never be sure) but one would be hard pressed to argue that he's not also a god.
 Q also in one episode claimed to be the Judeo-Christian God, which Captain Picard finds laughable.
 Later in the same episode, Q claims that he merely knows God, and was there when He created humanity.

-- The 1970s Battlestar Galactica, having been produced at the height of the craze, strongly implied that this was the case in its universe, as the Galactica encounters sufficiently advanced aliens with more than a passing similarity to angels as perceived in the Mormon religion.
+- Battlestar Galactica (1978), having been produced at the height of the craze, strongly implied that this was the case in its universe, as the Galactica encounters sufficiently advanced aliens with more than a passing similarity to angels as perceived in the Mormon religion.
 The 2000s series goes a step further, explicitly identifying the "Lords of Kobol" with the Twelve Olympians of classical Greek mythology, though how the Colonial religion and Greek religion are linked has yet to be explained.